Adderall and Alcohol

 - Easy distraction

 ADHD also relates to lower levels of dopamine and norepinephrine in the brain.
 These chemicals are known as "feel-good" neurotransmitters.
 They are part of the body’s reward system.

 Both chemicals kick in when you experience something positive.
 For example, receiving a promotion, falling in love, or winning a competition or prize.

 To manage symptoms better, many people with ADHD drink alcohol or use other substances.
 In the short-term, alcohol can boost dopamine levels which may appear to lessen ADHD symptoms.

-However, over time, alcohol depletes dopamine.
+Over time, alcohol depletes dopamine.
 This can make ADHD worse in the days following a drinking session.
-People with ADHD should not consume alcohol due to this effect.
+People with ADHD should be careful when consuming alcohol due to this effect.

 Does Adderall Mask the Symptoms of Alcohol?